HugoCortezL/todo-app-frontend/README.md

 <h2 id="about">About ✨</h2>

 The project aims to allow users to register and be able to create their own to-do lists.
 In this repository you will find the application frontend.
-Você pode ver o backend desta aplicação no link: [Backend](https://github.com/HugoCortezL/todo-app-backend)
+You can see the backend of this application here [Backend](https://github.com/HugoCortezL/todo-app-backend)

 <h2 id="technologies">Technologies 💻</h2>